Koed00/django-q/docs/install.rst

 In some cases, setting the cpu affinity for your workers can lead to performance improvements, especially if the load is high and consists of many repeating small tasks.
 Start with an affinity of 1 and work your way up.
 You will have to experiment with what works best for you.
 Usually a low affinity number has the most effect.
-Which could be positive or negative depending on your particular project.
+Which could be a positive or negative one, depending on your particular project.

 .. note::

     The `cpu_affinity` setting requires the optional `psutil <https://github.com/giampaolo/psutil>`__ module by Giampaolo Rodola'.
-    You can install it with `pip install psutil`.
+    You can install it with:
+    ``pip install psutil``

 Requirements
 ------------